dustinth/react-native-popup-stub/README.md

 onPressBack: () => false,
 // whether to render this popup
 // useful when you jump from pages but hold the popup status
-// however, remember to close it afterwards
+// however, remember to remove it afterwards
 visible: true
 // content animation
 // animation: default animation